Gugulethu-Nyoni/anygrid/README.md

 #### AnyGrid offers a powerful, flexible data grid system with built-in form integration, pagination, sorting, modals (with functional edit and delete capabilties), and more — all without having to touch any HTML or CSS.

-While the library is build for the Semantq JS Framework - AnyGrid is framework agnostic and can work with any JS Framework and vanilla JavaScript.
+While the library is built for the Semantq JS Framework - AnyGrid is framework agnostic and can work with any JS Framework and vanilla JavaScript.

 ## Feature Overview